 However the incident showed that management was going a little too fast and not getting into the details for their new offerings enough.
 Not a reassuring trait for a financial firm.

-3. Platform Downtime
+Platform Downtime And Order Fills

 Probably the biggest issue that Robinhood must address is platform down time.
 Pretty much all of the brokers had platform issues during the extreme volatility in March.